naturae-syria/naturae-syria.github.io/README.md

 </script>
 ```

-If your server runs on a different port, adjust the URL accordingly.
+If your server uses a different IP or port, update the URL in the snippet so it
+matches your deployment, e.g. `http://<server-ip>:<port>/api/chat`.
 The
 client-side script in `main.js` reads this variable to communicate with the
 chatbot server.